-When was the last time you visited Canada’s capital Ottawa?
-Canada’s 150th birthday celebrations are over but don’t think the party’s over!
+When was the last time you visited Ottawa, Canada’s capital?

 I visited Ottawa for the first time in over ten years and was stunned by how much the city has to offer visitors.
 Canada’s capital has come a long way from its sleepy government origins to a vibrant town.
 You could spend a weekend just going from gallery to gallery or exploring one of the many boutiques and don’t get me started about the food scene!

 Ottawa is buzzing with a plethora of activities for travellers to see and do!
-Here are just a few of my favourites.
+Here are just a few of my favourites reasons why you need to visit Ottawa.

 Mosaiculture 2018 in Gatineau Park